 Those whose attendance is good do better academically, make the most of extra-curricular opportunities and have a greater chance of maintaining good relationships with friends.

 Please work with us to ensure good attendance for the benefit of your child.

-There are still times when your daughter cannot attend school, for example when she is ill.
+There are still times when your child cannot attend school, for example when they are ill.

 For continuous absence of five school days or more, you will need to provide medical evidence.
 This can be in the form of a doctor’s certificate, a photocopy of the prescription or a GP appointment card.

 Visits to doctors and dentists

 These visits should be arranged out of school hours.